Skip to main content

 • Check if API keys are configured correctly

-• Try restarting the server
+• Try restarting the connection

-• Verify the server shows “Running” status
+• Verify the connection shows “Running” status

-• Try restarting the server
+• Try restarting the connection

 • Verify the API key is valid